RoKaTG/ExaTeam-2025/README.md

 ### 1. **Compiling the Code**

-To compile all versions of the code (the slurms script already execute the `benchmark.slurm` script), run:
+To compile all versions of the code (the slurms script already execute the `compile.sh` script), run:

 ```bash
 ./compile.sh